ajmeyghani/mwb/docs/start.md

 Set up dependencies with:

-1. `npm i` in the root of the project
+1. `npm i && bower i` in the root of the project to install client dependencies
-2. `npm i` in the server folder
+2. `npm i` in the server folder to install server dependencies
-3. `bower i` in the client folder

 # Start Development Servers